Spin dynamics in the skyrmion-host lacunar spinel GaV4S8: Results and discussion

 Figures~\ref{INS_2}(a) and (b) present the scattering intensity at fixed energy transfers as a function of L along the (-1 -1 L) and H along the (H H -1) directions.
 Near the zone boundary, the line-cuts shows broader peak-width along the (H H -1) direction compared to the (-1 -1 L) direction.
 The calculated constant energy line-cuts at the corresponding energies are over-plotted to the data.
 The calculated line-cuts successfully captures the peak position and broadness present in the data.
+The deviation between the model and the data near 5.5 meV is likely due to larger background scattering in this region of the spectrum.

 We now compare the value of exchange coupling determined here with the value determined through other approaches \cite{Wang_2017,Loidl1500916}.
 Assuming the rhombohedral structure, Zhang et al. \cite{Wang_2017} calculated the NN (interplane) exchange coupling, using first-principles calculations and symmetry analysis.
 They found values in the range of [$-0.16$, $-1.68$]~meV depending on the value of the effective Coulomb potential.
 They reported a ratio $D/J$ of $\sim$ 0.16 stabilizes the noncollinear spin structures in GaV$_4$S$_8$, which is consistent with our model.
 The scenario of different coupling strengths due to the rhombohedral distortion is also discussed in Ref.~\cite{Wang_2017}.
 Mean-field analysis of magnetization measurements in the Ref. \cite{Loidl1500916} showed the NN exchange interaction along the easy axis $\sim$-0.38 meV and an extremely weak magnetic anisotropy with a ratio of exchange couplings parallel and perpendicular to the easy axis $\sim$1.08.
 The single magnon mode observed in our MACS experiment suggests the couplings strengths among the V$_4$ tetrahedra to be close to uniform even in the rhombohedral phase.
 As noted previously, the experimental resolution of our measurements is not sufficient to distinguish small anisotropy terms, our value of exchange coupling $J$ is fairly consistent with the value reported through other approaches.